CanDIG/CanDIGv2/docs/install-docker.md

 ### New

-`install-all` will perform all of the steps of the old method (section below) including the conda install, building images explicitly.
+`install-all` will perform all of the steps of the old method (section below) including the conda install, building images explicitly. **Note**: On Mac M1, you will not be able to use make install-all; instead, use the conda installation instructions as described above.
+Build-all will then build and compose the containers for you.

 ```bash
 make install-all